pedrotorreao/networkyo/README.md

 ### Address Resolution Protocol (ARP)

-Rquest-response protocol used to associate an Internet Protocol (IP) address to a fixed physical machine address, or media access control (MAC) address, in a local-area network (LAN).
+Request-response protocol used to associate an Internet Protocol (IP) address to a fixed physical machine address, or media access control (MAC) address, in a local-area network (LAN).
 [The MAC address is part of the data link layer, which establishes and terminates a connection between two physically connected devices so that data transfer can take place.
 The IP address is also referred to as the network layer or the layer responsible for forwarding packets of data through different routers.
 ARP works between these layers.](https://www.fortinet.com/resources/cyberglossary/what-is-arp).

     All hosts on a network are located by their IP address, but NICs (Network Interface Card) do not have IP addresses, they have MAC addresses.
 We need MAC addresses to send frames (layer 2).